My name is Julio Martínez. I'm a designer, illustrator, and educator living in San Francisco, California.

 pics-02

-I was born in México City, My family moved to San Francisco in 1990, and I have lived here ever since.
-I received a BFA from San José State University in 2001, where I also studied painting, drawing & illustration.
-Upon graduation, I spent several years at Pentagram, working on various branding, print, packaging, exhibit, and web design projects.
+I was born in México City.
+My family moved to San Francisco in 1990, and I have lived here ever since.
+I received a BFA from San José State University in 2001, where I studied painting, drawing & illustration.
+I spent several years at Pentagram upon graduation, working on various branding, print, packaging, exhibit, and web design projects.
 I have also worked extensively as an independent designer interested in community-oriented organizations.

 I am a co-founder and creative director at studio1500, a design firm founded in 2007 that focuses on building collaborative relationships with partners large and small.
 My clients have included the Computer History Museum, the San Francisco Arts Commission, Aspen Digital, Golden Gate Park, the Commonwealth Club, the Hispanic Foundation of Silicon Valley, BART, SFJAZZ Center, Berkeley Art Center, UC Berkeley Haas School of Business, XEROX Palo Alto Research Center (PARC), La Cocina, SF Indiefest, and many others.